 Student Misbehavior Due To Boredom Is Your Problem

 What do children do when they are bored?
 They find a way to entertain themselves.
 What do bored gifted/2e children do in the classroom?
 They talk.
 They entertain their classmates.
 They interject from their vast knowledge base when the teacher doesn’t want to be interrupted.

 If your child is bored in the classroom, it is going to be your problem.
 The teacher doesn’t have time for witty kids, kids who correct them with detailed clarifications about the finer points of science, etc. Parents might see this as their child trying to contribute and be engaged.
 Sorry.
 That’s not the way it is in school.
 Your child will be seen as a disruptive behavior problem.
 And that is ultimately YOUR problem to fix, not theirs.

 In fact, your child’s inability to sit down and be quiet like the rest of the students will be seen as purely a behavioral problem, not an intellectual problem.
 The average teacher is not going to think, “Wow.
 This child is so bright he’s bored so he’s trying to find anything to engage himself.”
 Not going to happen.

 And some teachers will resent the child who creates problems and disruptions, gifted or not.

 Private Schools Need Money

 Some parents figure out that public schools aren’t going to work so they look into private schools.
 Great.
 Except private schools need tuition money.
 You have money for tuition.
 Therefore, they will often tell you whatever you need to hear in order to get you to enroll.
 That’s reality.
 They aren’t trying to be dishonest and I think most of them have the best of intentions.
 But there are far too many private schools that see dollar signs instead of a gifted child with unique needs they are going to have to meet.

-They Said They Would Work with Us
+The Administrators Said They Would Work With Us

 This is more apt to be an issue in private schools.
 Because private schools need money (see above), they will promise you that they will be able to meet your child’s needs.